jiguorui/bitcask/readme.md

 "Put" means "store this data".

-## Add

-"Add" means "store this data, but only if the server *doesn't* already hold data for this key".

 ## Delete

 Delete data by key, in fact, just set a empty value for that key.